shamimarashid/GCN_EpiPred/README.md

 # GCN_EpiPred

-This code was developed using python 3.9, Ubuntu 22.04.3 LTS operating system.
-Dependencies and their versions are:
+This code was developed using python 3.9, on an Ubuntu 22.04.3 LTS operating system.

 Dependencies: